Devstia/Devstia-documentation/docs/introduction/devstia-personal-web.md

 ### Trusting the Certificate on Windows
 To trust the certificate on Windows for use with the Edge browser:

-1) Open the Devstia Settings window and click "Security" tab, followed by the "Show Master Certificate" button.
+1) Open the Devstia Settings window and click the "Security" tab, followed by the "Show Master Certificate" button.
 2) An Explorer window will open showing the `dev.pw.crt` file; double click the file to open the Certificate details window.
 3) Click the "Install Certificate" button and "Certificate Import Wizard" will start; select the option to "Place all certificates in the following store".
 4) For the "Certificate store" field, use the "Browse" button and select the item "Trusted Root Certification Authorities" followed by the "OK" button; answer "Yes" to confirm the installation.